d12frosted/elpa-mirror/stable-melpa/lusty-explorer-readme.txt

 To create a new buffer with the given name, press C-x e.
 To open dired at the current viewed directory, press C-x d.

+Note: lusty-explorer.el benefits greatly from byte-compilation.
+To byte- compile this library:

+   $ emacs -Q -batch -f batch-byte-compile lusty-explorer.el

+(You can also do this from within Emacs, but it's best done in a clean session.)
+Then, restart Emacs or M-x load-library and choose the newly generated lusty-explorer.elc file.

 ; Customization:
  --------------